mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/build-odata-apis.md

 ### 6.3 Defining Logic in an Insert Microflow

-How do you provide logic in a REST API if REST best practices specify that you should only use the default HTTP operations (insert, update, retrieve, or delete)?
+How do you provide logic in a REST API if REST best practices specify that you should only use the default CRUD operations?

 Consider the input parameters of your logic as the REST resource.
 In this way, executing logic can be modeled by handling the logic in the insert microflow.
 This allows you to execute the logic when a client `POSTs` a new resource to your API.

-This example shows a `CustomerEmailRequest` entity that a client can create using an API.
+This example shows a **CustomerEmailRequest** entity that a client can create using an API.

 1. The API will execute the logic to send the customer an email when this resource is created: